Najm-Morteza/GLDP-KR/ReadMe.md

 In this repository, MATLAB implementation of the Gaussian-Filtered Local Difference Pattern (GLDP) algorithm with classification based on kernel representation (KR) will be available soon.
 We proposed this algorithm for a person-independent facial expression recognition system.
-We introduced it in the paper "Gaussian Filtered Local Difference Pattern with Kernel Representation for Person-Independent Facial Expression Recognition" submitted to the Journal of Ambient Intelligence and Humanized Computing.
+We introduced it in the paper "---" submitted to the Journal of ----.

 ---